Manfred Mohr

 Manfred Mohr (born June 8, 1938 in Pforzheim/Germany) is a German artist considered to be a pioneer in the field of digital art.
 He has lived and worked in New York since 1981.

 Life and career

 Mohr started his career as an action painter and jazz musician.
 He began using a computer in 1969 because of a growing interest in creating algorithmic art.
 He lived in Barcelona in 1962 and in Paris between 1963 and 1983.

 His early computer works are algorithmic and based on his former drawings with a strong attitude on rhythm and repetition.
-In 1990 he was awarded the Prix Ars Electronica (Golden Nica) at Ars Electronica festival in Linz, Austria.
+In 1990 he was awarded the Prix Ars Electronica (Golden Nica) at the Ars Electronica festival in Linz, Austria.
 He maintained an art studio in Paris from 1963 to 1983.
 Mohr attended Kunst + Werkschule in Pforzheim and École des Beaux-Arts in Paris.